Energinet-DataHub/opengeh-wholesale/docs/inter-domain-integration/README.md

 Other consequence is that the contracts should not focus on all possible future context map but rather on the "well-known" requirements of the calculation engine.

+The contracts are designed with the anticipation that it is safest to support audit and providing basis data by storing "snapshots".
+"Snapshots" is the idea that calculation input is captured and stored when (or before) a calculation starts.
+This is contrast to relying on data sources never being modified or tampered, and never exhibit race conditions regarding data writes at the same time as a calculation is started.

 ## Contracts

 The contracts defines data owned by the wholesale domain and the Delta tables will thus be located in the wholesale domain.